-Ayurveda is one of the ancient sciences and literature about medicine, whose origin is from India.
-During ancient times the observers like Sushruta and Charaka observed that, there were some diseases which were carried on to the next generation due to its presence in the previous generation.
+Ayurveda is one of the ancient sciences and literature about medicine, whose origin is in India.
+During ancient times the observers like Sushruta and Charaka observed that there were some diseases that were carried on to the next generation due to their presence in the previous generation.
 This chain of the deformation in the genetic material of human beings was also taken into consideration while defining the Prakriti (personality) of an individual.
-Where Aacharya had great knowledge about genetics, Sushruta defined various types of hereditary and congenital diseases.
+Where Aacharya had great knowledge of genetics, Sushruta defined various types of hereditary and congenital diseases.
 Ayurveda mentions different types of diseases like obesity, impotence, diabetes, etc. Are caused due to defects in the genetic component of a person.
-Thus, Prakriti of a person is also mentioned in terms of its genetics.
+Thus, the Prakriti of a person is also mentioned in terms of its genetics.

 By definition, “Prakriti is considered as qualitative and quantitative unchangeable doshika predominance from birth to death.”
 It plays an important role during prognosis and cure of a disease.
 The Prakriti of an individual is determined during the union of shukra (sperm) and shonita (ovum).
 Mostly, hereditary diseases are caused due to abnormalities in sperm and ovum.

-Further, Prakriti of an individual is also determined by Kala, dietetic regimen, behavior of mother, nature of garbhashaya and also on panchamahabhutas.
-It can also be said that, Prakriti of a individual depends on:
+Further, the Prakriti of an individual is also determined by Kala, dietetic regimen, the behavior of the mother, the nature of garbhashaya, and also on panchamahabhutas.
+It can also be said that the Prakriti of an individual depends on:

-At the time of conception the Prakriti depends on the dosa dominating the sperm and ovum and also the season and condition of the uterus.
-The food that a mother consumes and those which are aggravated at that time also defines the physical constitution of an individual.
-In this way the dosa ultimately emerged as the dominant factor that determines the Prakriti of a person.
-Season directly affects the Prakriti of a person as it is responsible for the aggregation of doses in the sperm and ovum.
+At the time of conception, the Prakriti depends on the dosa dominating the sperm and ovum and also the season and condition of the uterus.
+The food that a mother consumes and those which are aggravated at that time also define the physical constitution of an individual.
+In this way, the dosa ultimately emerged as the dominant factor that determines the Prakriti of a person.
+The season directly affects the Prakriti of a person as it is responsible for the aggregation of doses in the sperm and ovum.

 Shukra (sperm) and Shonita (ovum) and it’s vikrit:

 There are three genetic units known as bheja i.e. germinal cell, bhejabhaga i.e. chromosome and Bheejabhagavayava i.e. gene.
-The smallest units of Shukra and Shonita are considered as bheja, are of male and female respectively, which can be compared to do male and female gametes that is sperm and ovum.
-Bhejabhaga is the component which lies inside the bheja which is responsible for development of different body organs and tissues of the body and it may be compared to chromosomes which are transferred from generation to generation.
-Bheejabhagavayava is considered as the subtle stage of Bhejabhaga which carry hereditary characters and it may be compared to genes, which is a fundamental unit of heredity and is mainly responsible for expression of a particular trait in an individual.
+The smallest units of Shukra and Shonita considered as bheja, are of male and female respectively, which can be compared to male and female gametes that are sperm and ovum.
+Bhejabhaga is the component that lies inside the bheja which is responsible for the development of different body organs and tissues body it may be compared to chromosomes which are transferred from generation to generation.
+Bheejabhagavayava is considered as the subtle stage of Bhejabhaga which carry hereditary characteristics and may be compared to genes, which is a fundamental unit of heredity and is mainly responsible for the expression of a particular trait in an individual.

-The way in which the Vayu divided zygote or bheja decides the birth of male or female child.
-If the Vayu divides zygote in such a way that it has dominance of Shukra and other Atharva then a male child is born and later of the female.
-If there is any defect or if ovum, sperm or chromosomes are vitiated, it leads to a defect of a particular organ in the body.
+The way in which the Vayu divided zygote or bheja decides the birth of a male or female child.
+If the Vayu divides the zygote in such a way that it has a dominant of Shukra and other Atharva then a male child is born and later of the female.
+If there is any defect or if the ovum, sperm, or chromosomes are vitiated, it leads to a defect of a particular organ in the body.
 If parents have certain diseases like obesity or diabetes then Bheejabhagavayava is affected and hence causes the same illness to the offspring.

 Thus, Ayurveda lays a deep context regarding the genetics in human beings.
-The basics of the genomics in modern medicine are the same as ddos explained in Ayurveda.
-The concept of genes, chromosomes, DNA, genome, existed from the time when Ayurveda was discovered.
+The basics of the genomics in modern medicine are the same as DDoS explained in Ayurveda.
+The concept of genes, chromosomes, DNA, and genome, existed from the time when Ayurveda was discovered.